triton-inference-server/model_analyzer/docs/install.md

     dpkg -i datacenter-gpu-manager_${DCGM_VERSION}_amd64.deb
    ```

-3. Building from source:
+4. Building from source:

-   You may sometimes want to build from source, if for example you want to use a
-   custom version of `perf_analyzer`.
-You'll need to install the same dependencies (tritonclient and DCGM) mentioned in the "Using pip section".
+   To build model analyzer form source, you'll need to install the same dependencies (tritonclient and DCGM) mentioned in the "Using pip section".
 After that, you can use the following commands:

    ```
    $ git clone https://github.com/triton-inference-server/model_analyzer